 Some Ethnic Groups Have Higher Risks

 Kern’s mother was suffering from cancer when she decided “almost on a whim” to be tested for the cancer-linked gene mutation.
-Kern’s family had a greater chance of carrying the gene because they are of Eastern European Jewish descent. carry one of the BRCA mutations, while in the general population, just 1 in 200 people do.
+Kern’s family had a greater chance of carrying the gene because they are of Eastern European Jewish descent.

 Israeli researchers have argued that all Ashkenazi Jews should be screened for the problem genes.
 The U.S. Preventive Services Task Force (USPSTF) recommends against BRCA genetic screening for women who don’t have a family history of cancer, even if they belong to particular groups, like Ashkenazi Jews, with higher rates of BRCA mutations.